 For the succeeding claims, you would only need to submit your subsequent VAT invoices.

-- This scheme is aimed at adult citizens of Mauritius only.
+- This scheme is aimed at adult citizens of Mauritius only and only on their first home.

 - You or your spouse should be the owner or co-owners of the residential building.

-- The total annual income of both your spouse and you should not exceed Rs 2 million (Limit increased to Rs 3.5 Million).
+- The total annual income of both your spouse and you should not exceed Rs 1 million.

-- The cost of construction must not exceed Rs 4 million (Limit now set to Rs 5 million).
+- The cost of construction must not exceed Rs 3 million.

 - Always go with a registered contractor.